 The Theatres Trust's Theatre Improvement Scheme, in association with the Wolfson Foundation, is a capital fund that awards grants of up to £20,000.
 The scheme will run for three years, and each year will fund projects with a specific theme.
-The theme for 2018 will be Improving Accessibility.
+The theme for 2018 is Improving Accessibility.

-In 2018 funding will be awarded to projects which make their theatre more accessible through changes to the building or its systems.
+In 2018 the scheme is accepting applications from projects which make their theatre more accessible through changes to the building or its systems.
 The scheme will fund theatres and projects of all sizes that demonstrate excellence in the pursuit of becoming an accessible theatre.

 Theatres should be accessible for everyone, but the Theatres Trust and Wolfson Foundation are aware that many theatre buildings do not reach the highest levels of accessibility.
 Priority will be given to projects that could serve as best practice case studies to inspire other theatres.
 We want to fund excellent projects in excellent theatres.

 Projects should serve the needs of your audience and include evidence of consultation with users and potential users of your venue.

 Organisations which are currently in receipt of other awards from the Theatres Trust or the Wolfson Foundation will not be eligible.

 The Wolfson Foundation supports our Theatre Improvement Scheme, following the success of the Urgent Repairs Scheme pilot, the first collaboration between the Theatres Trust and the Wolfson Foundation.